-Bill Strong is the chairman and managing director of the private equity firm Longford Capital Management, LP.
+Bill Strong is former chairman and managing director of the private equity firm Longford Capital Management, LP.
 He has worked in the financial services industry for more than 40 years, advising clients in more than 25 countries involved in merger and acquisition transactions and capital-raising transactions across all product classes.
 He held posts in Chicago, New York, London, and Hong Kong.
 Prior to joining Longford Capital, Bill was a member of Morgan Stanley’s Global Management Committee and co-chief executive officer of its Asia Pacific region and previously vice chairman of investment banking.
 Bill is a certified public accountant and earned a bachelor’s degree from the Purdue University Krannert School of Management and a Master of Business Administration, with concentrations in finance and accounting, from the Northwestern University Kellogg School of Management.
 He supports numerous not-for-profit organizations and also enjoys playing golf.
 He and his wife, Sandi, live in Naples, Fla., and have three children and five (soon to be six) grandchildren.

 What influenced your commitment to addressing climate change and your interest in climate policy?